4 Signs You Would Make an Excellent Medical Assistant

 You enjoy working with others.
 Medical assistants are dedicated team players.
 In addition to having a good bedside manner, medical assistants need to work well within a day-to-day care team that can include peers as well as doctors and nurses.

 You want a fast track to a career in healthcare.
 As a medical assistant, you’ll have the opportunity to make a difference in the lives of patients and contribute to the overall success of a hospital, doctor’s office or healthcare facility.

-While physicians must spend several years in school before they can begin practicing medicine, you can earn a certificate in medical assisting and begin your career in as little as 12 months.
+While physicians must spend several years in school before they can begin practicing medicine, you can earn a diploma in medical assisting and begin your career in as little as 10-12 months.
 Some medical assistants choose to advance their career with an associate’s degree in medical assisting.
 Others may move from medical assisting into leadership or management positions in healthcare by earning a bachelor's degree in healthcare management.